AnChavez2026/cse15l-lab-reports/lab1.md

 ![Image](VSC step 4.png)

+**Step 2: Password Change of course-specific account**

+It's very important to use the right account and password for this course, although already provided with an account you must change the password for the account to work

+* First step is to go the website: [Link](https://sdacs.ucsd.edu/~icc/index.php).
+* Type in your username and PID.
+* Select your 15L account and then change your passcode.

-**Step 2: Remotely Connecting**
+**Step 3: Remotely Connecting**
-* if you on windows you will need to instal git for windows.
-Got to the lik below and follow the instruction.
+* if you on Windows you will need to instal git for Windows.
+Got to the link below and follow the instruction.
 [Git For Windows](https://gitforwindows.org/)

 ![Image](Git.png)